 Within the cannon of Airhead religious thought, nought engenders more mystery than the holy bump-stick.
-I had chance to witness one spontaneously burst into flames.
+I chanced to witness one spontaneously burst into flames.
 I really did.
 ‘It’s a miracle!’
 I cried.

 As the flames subsided, ecstasy gave way to the realisation that I was possessed of the Devil in the detail of yet another misleading cam specification.